sljepic/build-ci-cd-project/README.md

 * Firstly, navigate to your Github page and press new repository to add your new repository.
 * Navigate to your Azure portal and launch Cloud Shell
-* Generate ssh keys with command:
+* Generate ssh keys with the command:
     *ssh-keygen -t rsa*
 * Get your public key value
     *cat <path_to_home_directory>/.ssh/id_rsa.pub*
 * Copy your key to *settings -->  SSH and GPG keys* on your Github account
 * Position yourself to chosen workspace directory and clone the repository:
     *git clone git@github.com:owner/repository.git*
-* Move to repository directory
+* Move to the repository directory
 * Add scaffolding code, including Makefile, requirements.txt, python application script, python tests script
 * Run *make all* to install dependencies, apply linter, build and test code
-* Create the Python Virtual Environment by using following commands:
+* Create the Python Virtual Environment by using the following commands:
     *python3 -m venv ~/.myrepo*
     *source ~/.myrepo/bin/activate*
 * Configure Github actions workflow in *pythonapp.yml* file
 * Navigate to Actions tab and verify remote tests execution
 * Create a Status Badge and add its markdown to README.md
 * Add a flask starter code to your repository
-* Add commands.sh bash file that contains azure command that is used to deploy a web application:
+* Add commands.sh bash file that contains Azure command that is used to deploy a web application:
      *az webapp up --location westeurope -n <webapp_name>*
 * Set name of created webapp on POST command line in *make_predict_azure_app.sh* file:  *X POST https://<webapp_name>.azurewebsites.net:$PORT/predict*
 * Execute commands.sh bash script: